Symmetry in Neural Network Parameter Spaces: Applications of Symmetry in Gradient-Based Optimization

 Beyond finding a good starting point for gradient descent, optimization on orbits can incorporate other objectives at different times during training.
 For example, \cite{zhao2023improving} teleport parameters to regions with different sharpness and curvature, empirically improving the generalization ability of the final solution.
 More generally, knowing the symmetries allows one to search on the minima for points with desired properties.
 When the optimization on orbits is done using infinitesimal symmetries, this approach is similar to orthogonal gradient descent in continual learning \citep{farajtabar2020orthogonal}, which projects the gradient of new tasks to the space orthogonal to the gradient of the original task to avoid catastrophic forgetting.

-Even when the group actions do not preserve loss exactly, the relaxed symmetry is a useful tool to explore the orbits.
+Group actions that preserve loss approximately but not exactly are still a useful tool to explore near a loss level set.
 In this case, one can leverage the different loss or functions realized by points in the same orbit.
 In certain methods with regularizers, loss is not invariant on the orbits, but the variation is small, which slows down optimization after parameters enter the orbit.
 This is analogous to the Goldstone mode in physics \citep{altland2010condensed}.
 After optimization on the full parameter space slows down due to entering the Goldstone mode, \cite{bamler2018improving} propose to optimize on the symmetry subspace, which accelerates optimization in these orbits with weakly-broken symmetry.